RTimothyEdwards/globalfoundries-pdk-libs-gf180mcu_osu_sc/README.rst

 These standard cells are being designed by James E. Stine, Jr. from the VLSI Computer Architecture Research Group at Oklahoma State University.

+The fork of the project at https://github.com/RTimothyEdwards contains a number of additional standard cells that extend the original set, which were generated as part of the IEEE-SSCS "Chipathon" 2025 program.
+The extensions remain "untrusted" until validated on silicon;  once validated, they will be folded back into the original upstream repository.
+Until such time, use at your own risk!

+Work remaining to do on Chipathon 2025 extensions:
+gf180mcu_osu_sc_gp12t3v3:
+	1. Need verilog views of cells and3_1, nand3_1, and nor3_1

+gf180mcu_osu_sc_gp9t3v3:
+	1. Need verilog views of cells and3_2, nor3_1, and or3_1
+	2. Liberty view of nor3_1 is missing

 VLSI Computer Architecture Research Group
 =========================================